Conservative Dental Bonding Is a Quick and Affordable Way to Restore Your Smile

 What Are the Benefits of Dental Bonding?

 We offer a diverse range of cosmetic treatments, all with their own advantages.
 Dental bonding, in particular, provides a number of important benefits:

 - The treatment can correct a variety of problems, including multiple cosmetic issues at once.

 - Bonding is conservative.
 It requires no enamel removal or other alteration of your teeth.
 Therefore, it is reversible, and we can complete the process in a single day.

 - Bonding is very affordable.
 Although composite is not quite as durable as porcelain, you can easily fit future touch-ups into your budget.

 - This treatment is typically more appropriate if you have sustained significant tooth erosion and cannot undergo the preparatory process for veneers.

 - It is very easy to care for bonding.
 You simply need to maintain normal dental hygiene, including brushing, flossing, and routine dental visits.
 You should also avoid putting unnecessary pressure on your teeth by biting your nails, chewing ice, or engaging in similar activities.

-To find out if dental bonding is the most appropriate treatment for you, schedule an appointment with Dr. Demille or Dr. MacKay.
-You can contact us online or call us at (801) 969-3025 (West Valley City) or (801) 397-5262 (North Salt Lake).
+To find out if dental bonding is the most appropriate treatment for you, schedule an appointment with Dr. Chris DeMille or Dr. Parker DeMille.
+You can contact us online or call us at (801) 969-3025.